rust-lang/rfcs/text/3503-frontmatter.md

 - Natural to support `Cargo.lock` as well
 - Without existing baggage, can use file extensions, making a firmer association in users minds for what is in these (for those used to `Cargo.toml`)
+- Depending on the exact syntax decided on, users may be able to edit/copy/paste the manifest without dealing with leading characters

 Downsides
 - Unfamiliar syntax